To recognize the symptoms, first, we need to know the basics of diabetes.

 Conclusion

 The Centers for Disease Control and Prevention report that men in comparison to women are more likely to develop this lifelong disease.
-In fact, this disease in the USA is a growing problem for many people, and this also includes children.
+This disease in the USA is a growing problem for many people, and this also includes children.

 In case someone experiences elevated blood sugar, they should know that they can prevent it.
 What’s more, they can live well with diabetes.